Coffee Cupping: How to Professionally Taste Coffee at Home?

 While it looks like a secret ritual, cupping is actually the simplest and most objective way to check what lies within the bean.
 You don't need espresso machines, filters, or advanced techniques.
-All you need is boiling water, glassware, and your attention.
+All you need is hot water, glassware, and your attention.

 Why is cupping the "most honest"?